Systemcluster/wrappe/README.md

 * Streaming decompression with minimal memory overhead
 * Compression and decompression of files in parallel
 * Decompression only when necessary by checking existing files
+* Automatic transfer of resources including icons and version information
+* Platform support for Windows, macOS, Linux and more

 ## Usage